 In Liberia’s national response to Ebola, the fragility of mobile voice and data networks became a serious impediment to emergency response and public health efforts.
 As the crisis deepened in that country, Mobile Network Operators and Internet Service Providers in particular experienced substantial losses in revenue, as many high-value customers scaled back or shut down completely.
 At the same time, operating costs, such as supplying petrol to mobile base stations, security personnel, equipment, and maintenance personnel, increased significantly.
 These losses led to a serious curtailment of critical communications services.

 Identifying the current limitations

-Read the full story at the NetHope Blog.
+This story was originally published at the NetHope Blog.